Noemata/SimpleMVVM/README.md

 ```

-Where we need to handle navigation events within the ShellViewModel to coordinate with other executive level control operations.
+Navigation events and other like control events can be dispatched within the ShellViewModel to coordinate with other executive level control operations.
+Think of your ShellViewModel as your UI escape hatch where anything goes allowing the rest of your MVVM design to stay clean and sober.

-Please let me know if you see ways to improve this sample.
+Please let me know if you see ways to improve this sample or if you have a difference of opinion in the approach taken.